 - A bucket for mixing plus a stirrer (whisks work well)

 - Choose the Ocher or pigment color(s) desired.

 - Mix the powder into water at a ratio of up to 3 tablespoons Ocher or pigment to 1 quart of water and mix thoroughly.
 This Ocher or pigment ratio can be decreased to lessen the intensity.
 The color will disperse in the water but will try to settle to the bottom, so continually stir during application.

 - Using a brush or a damp, flat cellulose sponge, rub the pigmented water into the surface, accenting the variations in the texture.

 - Once the desired color has been achieved, you can immediately wipe any areas that are too dark or need more manipulation.

 - Your new wash must now be sealed in order to make it permanent.
-Apply our Clear Seal Satin with a short pile roller in one coat.
+Apply a clear sealer of your choice with a short pile roller in one coat.